m-s-abeer/vjudge-to-oj/README.md

 However, there can be scenarios where you'd like to add vjudge solutions to the actual judge profiles specifically.
 I personally felt the need of it along with some of my friends and colleagues.
-It's a tiresome job to submit all the solved problems of vjudge to the actual judge.
+It's a tiresome job to submit all the solved problems of vjudge to the actual judges.
 This here is a small approach to get such works done easily.

-Current solution will only work for UVa.
+Current solution will only work for **UVa** and **CodeForces**.
-So far it's pretty much stable and working just fine.
+So far, it's pretty much stable and working just fine.
 It's roughly written and tested.
 But hey, it works!!!

 With enough response and your contribution I hope to add some more judges here as well.
 Huge thanks to @mehedi-shafi for contributing to all my fun projects.